A filter water bottle gives you control over your own health & safety, helps you to save money, and reduces single-use plastic.

 Recommended by Sarah from ASocialNomad

-Every traveller needs drinking water, while the world definitely needs less plastic.
+Every traveler needs drinking water, while the world definitely needs less plastic.

-Most travellers rely on buying bottled water, especially when travelling outside of westernized countries.
-They’re able, in some cases to buy larger bottles or 5-10 litres and then decant that into smaller bottles for daily use.
+Most travelers rely on buying bottled water, especially when traveling outside of westernized countries.
+They’re able, in some cases, to buy larger bottles or 5-10 liters and then decant that into smaller bottles for daily use.

 Some hostels and hotels even provide bottled water refills.

-But there’s nothing like having control over your own health and safety and that’s why a reusable filter water bottle makes an ideal gift for travellers.
+But there’s nothing like having control over your own health and safety, and that’s why a reusable filter water bottle makes an ideal gift for travelers.

-A filter water bottle lets the traveller avoid buying bottled water while enjoying the safety of fresh, good tasting water that won’t make them sick.
+A filter water bottle lets the traveler avoid buying bottled water while enjoying the safety of fresh, good-tasting water that won’t make them sick.

-The best filter water bottles will remove Giardia and Cryptosporidium from untreated or contaminated water as well as other bugs which can cause nasty gastrointestinal diseases.
+The best filter water bottles will remove Giardia and Cryptosporidium from untreated or contaminated water and other bugs that can cause nasty gastrointestinal diseases.

-If the traveller in your life is a hiker or outdoors person and their water sources are rivers or streams, then a filter water bottle can clean that up for you too!
+If the traveler in your life is a hiker or outdoors person whose water sources are rivers or streams, then a filter water bottle can clean that up for you too!

-There are many varieties and brands of filter water bottles – each having different pros and cons – its best to identify the type of traveller and then find the best filter water bottle for them
+There are many varieties and brands of filter water bottles – each having different pros and cons – it’s best to identify the type of traveler and then find the best filter water bottle for them.

-Buying your traveller a filter water bottle will also help them save money.
-With no need to buy expensive bottled water, this is a gift that continues to give throughout your traveller’s life.
+Buying your traveler a filter water bottle will also help them save money.
+With no need to buy expensive bottled water, this is a gift that continues to give throughout your traveler’s life.

 Most good filter water bottles come with replaceable filters, meaning the bottle has a very long life!

-Numbeo lists the costs of bottled water in different countries and will be able to show you how much can be saved using a filter water bottle.
+Numbeo lists the costs of bottled water in different countries and will show you how much can be saved using a filter water bottle.

 Aside from health and costs, filter water bottles help by reducing the amount of single-use plastic.
-Between 8 and 12 millions of tons of plastic end up in the ocean each year.
+Between 8 and 12 million tons of plastic end up in the ocean each year.

-Even in countries that do recycle their plastic, nowhere near close to 100% of plastic bottles end up being recycled.
-Giving a traveller a reusable filter water bottle helps the environment too!
+Even in countries that recycle their plastic, nowhere near close to 100% of plastic bottles are recycled.
+Giving a traveler a reusable filter water bottle helps the environment too!

 The best filter water bottles will remove bugs and other nasties from contaminated water – some even come with different filter types depending on the type of water you’re drinking.

-There are even those travellers, who filter water before they boil it to make the perfect cup of tea or mug of coffee – having removed strange local tastes from the water first.
+There are even those travelers who filter water before they boil it to make the perfect cup of tea or mug of coffee – having removed strange local tastes from the water first.

-Filter water bottles are easy to clean and keep hygienic – you just treat them the same way that you do any bottle or mug that you use to drink water from!
+Filter water bottles are easy to clean and keep hygienic – you treat them the same way you do any bottle or mug you use to drink water from!